UoA-eResearch/vmhandbook/_doc/map-drive-mac.md

 2. Click on the **Finder** icon, press command ⌘ + K to bring up the **Connect to Server** window.

-3. In the Server Address field, enter **smb:** followed by the location of the Research Drive.
+3. In the Server Address field, enter `smb://files.auckland.ac.nz/research/` followed by the name of the Research Drive.
 It will look similar to this:
 `smb://files.auckland.ac.nz/research/ressci202400035-drive-name`

 4. Click **+** to add the Research Drive location to **Favourite Servers**